pra85/wistia-doc/_posts/stats-api.md

 The stats API allows you to retrieve some account-wide information.
 Don't buy a nice car to overcompensate; instead, show off how many hours of your video have been played!
 Or, celebrate when you reach a certain landmark.
+Woo!

 #### The Request